agbs-uni-bremen/fsmlib-cpp/README.md

      This suppresses warnings about using fopen(), fgets(), and about using function names that MSVC claims to be deprecated but which are syill used in the unix world.

-4. Warning: Qt GUI version is broken

-   Currently, the Qt GUI cannot be used, due to important extensions in the library.
-   We plan to fix this by the end of 2017.